PacktPublishing/starter-blog/README.md

 # Starter Blog
 ___Created by Rachelle Rathbone___.

+Hey everyone!
+Thanks for taking my Packt Publishing course!
+If you run into any issues while working your way through the sections feel free to ping me on twitter @coding_love or email me at gatsbystartblog@gmail.com.
+I'll do my best to respond to you as quickly as possible.
+Happy learning :)

+## Prerequisites
+* ReactJS: You should have at least a basic understanding of how React works.
+The focus of this course is GatsbyJS so while we'll be using React, I won't be covering any React specifics.
+* Node version 8 or higher installed: Gatsby supports any version of Node with a status of maintenance, active or current.
+Node V6 reached its end-of-life status in April 2019 so if you have this version or anything lower installed, Gatsby won’t run on your machine.
+  * If you don't already have Node installed you'll need to follow the download instructions on the [nodejs site](https://nodejs.org/en/download/).
+  * If it is already installed, check the version by running `node -v` or `node --version`.
+For those of you 6 or earlier you'll need to do some googling on how to update to a later version.
+How you do that will vary depending on how it was installed.
+One tip I will give if you upgrade but then have trouble pointing your machine at the latest version:
+    * Install [Homebrew](https://docs.brew.sh/Installation) if you don't already have it.
+    * Run `brew install nvm.
+Nvm is a Node version manager which will make switching between node versions incredibly simple.
+    * Add a .nvmrc file to the root of your project and simply add the version number you wish to use to the file.
+For example, if you installed 10.6.0, in your .nvmrc file all you need to add is: `v10.16.0`

 **Jump Ahead:**
 - [Section 1: Getting Started with Gatsby JS](#sectionone)
 - [Section 2: Querying Data with GraphQL](#sectiontwo)